skysense/core/README.md

 python3 start_trading.py

 # wait a few minutes
-# Ctrl+C will quit the run script and finishes by a mass cancel of all open orders.
+# Ctrl+C will quit the run script and finish by a mass cancel of all open orders.

 curl -X POST http://127.0.0.1:5000/v2/balance/